Andrés Montesinos Barceló, LV, MSc, PhD, acreAVEPA

 Her current spheres of interests in neurology are anticonvulsant therapy, electroencephalography, therapy of inflammatory chronic diseases of the nervous and neuromuscular system, myasthenia.

-Internal medicine veterinary specialist, the Diagnostic and Treatment Unit, the Belyi Klyk veterinary clinic, Moscow.
+Veterinary doctor, the Diagnostic Imaging Department, the Belyi Klyk veterinary clinic, Moscow.

 Veterinary doctor, reproductive specialist, director, the Colibri Veterinary Center, Dolgoprudny, the Moscow region